Gout and the Foot

 Steroids, usually prednisone; can be taken orally or injected at the joint

 If both these drugs fail, colchicine is the drug of choice, which acts by preventing the deposition of uric acid crystals in the joints.
 It is also diagnostic of the disease because gout pain responds immediately to colchicine treatment.

 To prevent future attacks, low dose NSAIDs or colchicine is prescribed for daily use.

 High-risk individuals should avoid purine-rich foods, alcohol and maintain their weight.
 Taking vitamin C and other antioxidants, as well as consuming lots of cherries help to prevent gout attacks.

-Gout can be made more comfortable by wearing a soft supportive orthotic.
+Gout can be made more comfortable by wearing a soft supportive insole.
 This supports and cushions the foot and places less strain on the joints of the foot.
 This results in less damage to the joints from the uric acid crystals.